vangav/vos_backend/README.md

 Vangav Backend is an open source (license-free) backend. vos (in vos_backend) stands for (vangav open source).

-Vangav Backend can be used to generate REST services.
+**As a REST service generator.** Vangav Backend can be used to generate REST services.
 When using Vangav Backend, one doesn't start by writing code.
 Instead the service's entry points (controllers) and databse tables/queries are defined in minimal json files and Vangav Backend's generators takes care of adding the majority of the code a service needs, while maintaining the highest performance and design quality we know how to do.

-Vangav Backend's can also be used as a commons library, so to utilize it built-in utilities (listed below) for any project.
+**As a commons lib.** Vangav Backend's can also be used as a commons library, so to utilize it built-in utilities (listed below) for any project.

 + **90+% less code:** Instead of writing so much code, Vangav Backend has built-in service code generator.
 Just write a minimal JSON definition of a new service's entry points (controllers) and database's tables/queries.
 Then using one command line `java -jar backend_generator.jar new my_new_service_name` Vangav Backend takes care of generating 90+% of the code needed for that new service.
 + **10-% of hello-world-logic:** The generated service adds TODOs where the user should add the service's logic.
 Usually few method calls with few if-conditions and/or loops.